 Proton pumps are enzymes found in the parietal cells of your stomach.
-They’re responsible for producing hydrochloric acid, the main ingredient of stomach acid.
+They make hydrochloric acid, the main ingredient of stomach acid.

-Stomach acid isn’t all bad.
-In fact, your body needs it for digestion.
-But stomach acid can end up in your esophagus when the muscle between your stomach and esophagus doesn’t close properly.
+Your body needs stomach acid for digestion.
+However, when the muscle between your stomach and esophagus doesn’t close properly, this acid can end up in your esophagus.
 This causes the burning feeling in your chest and throat associated with GERD.
 It can also cause asthma, coughing, and pneumonia.

-PPIs work best when you take them an hour to half an hour before a meal.
+PPIs decrease the amount of acid that is made by proton pumps.
+They work best when you take them an hour to 30 minutes before a meal.
 You’ll need to take them for several days before they’re fully effective.

-PPIs like omeprazole and esomeprazole are used to treat gastric acid-related conditions, including:
+PPIs like Nexium and Prilosec are used to treat gastric acid-related conditions, including:

-- esophagitis (inflammation or erosion of the esophagus)
+- esophagitis, or inflammation or erosion of the esophagus

-- stomach and duodenal ulcers caused by Helicobacter pylori or nonsteroidal anti-inflammatory drugs (NSAIDs)
+- stomach and duodenal ulcers caused by Helicobacter pylori infection or nonsteroidal anti-inflammatory drugs (NSAIDs)